cjhoon96/BAEKJOON/SAP Certi/Fiori Certi/FIORI CERTI 정리.md

-## What value do you assign to the auto-complete attribute so the browser knows not to attempt to fill the form fields?
-(Choose the correct answer).
+## 18. What value do you assign to the auto-complete attribute so the browser knows not to attempt to fill the form fields?
+(Choose the correct answer). :no_entry:

-### off
+off

 false